LekoArts/gatsby-remark-design-system/README.md

 # Scope of this plugin

-**gatsby-remark-design-system** is a plugin that sits on top of Gatsby's remark transformer.
+**gatsby-remark-design-system** (inspired by [Catalog](https://www.catalog.style/)) is a plugin that sits on top of Gatsby's remark transformer.
 You'll need to setup a Gatsby project and install *at least* the plugins `gatsby-source-filesystem`, `gatsby-transformer-remark` and `gatsby-plugin-sass`.
 You then can use the so called **Specimens** in your markdown files to create your design system or styleguide.

 Writing content in markdown is easy and so should be creating a design system.
 Including this plugin into your project will help you create a design system from scratch in no time - and you can also include other plugins, e.g. `gatsby-remark-prismjs` to have syntax highlighted code.